uniworld-io/developer-docs/docs/wallet.md

 ![Uniwallet extension](../img/uniwallet-extension.png)

 ### Technical note
-Users can use one of the abow wallets or use all of them.
+Users can use one of the above wallets or use all of them.
 The private key is compatible for all wallets, however, the mnemonic word phrases may be different.

 The mobile and web wallet are mono style and support 24 mnemonic word phrases while the wallet extension can be HD wallet (multiple account address) and support for 12 mnemonic word phrases.
 Recovery wallet by keystore file is available on web wallet, wallet cli and wallet extension.